-A total of 25 first-year urology residents (average 6 residents per cohort) participated in the multi-institutional urology boot camp (held annually in the first month of residency from 2017-2020) and were evaluated on the SPC model with US via an OSCE scored by senior residents and staff urologists.
-The OSCE station form can be found in Appendix B. Table 4 shows the detailed results by year of 5-point Likert scale ratings (mean and SD) for the following categories: knowledge of procedural steps; technical performance; visuospatial skills; efficiency and flow; entrustment; and overall performance.
+A total of 25 first-year urology residents (average six residents per cohort) participated in the multi-institutional urology boot camp (held annually in the first month of residency from 2017-2020) and were evaluated on the SPC model with US via an OSCE scored by senior residents and staff urologists.18 The OSCE station form can be found in Appendix B (at cuaj.ca).
+Table 4 shows the detailed results by year of fivepoint Likert scale ratings (mean and SD) for the following categories: knowledge of procedural steps; technical performance; visuospatial skills; efficiency and flow; entrustment; and overall performance.
 The mean scores ranged from 4.52-4.85 for these items across all years.
 The mean percentage total score (and SD) per year is noted in Table 4, which also takes into account the task ratings of the use of sterile technique, identifying the appropriate landmark, use of local anesthetic, needle aspiration of urine to confirm bladder placement, and insufflation of the catheter balloon.
-The total OSCE scores across all years remained above 96%, with an aggregate score for all years of 99.7% (±1.8).
+The total OSCE scores across all years remained above 96%, with an aggregate score for all years of $99.7\% (\pm 1.8)$.